 Consumers place their trust in manufacturers and believe that they will deliver high-quality goods consistently.
 Unfortunately, some manufacturers may not live up to their end of the deal, and you may be forced to seek the services of a defective products lawyer.

 Product liability claims can emerge for different reasons.
-If you are not sure that you have a legitimate case on your hands, you should consult with experienced personal injury lawyers.
+If you are not sure that you have a legitimate case on your hands, you should consult with experienced Connecticut lawyers.

 Definition of a Defective Product